-Guarantees are of particular importance when dealing with domains that fall under legislation and regulatory controls~\cite{feldman2015certifying,kamishima2012fairness}.
-Therefore, it is not always sufficient to establish the effectiveness of a bias mitigation method based on the performance on the test set without any guarantees.
+Guarantees are of particular importance when dealing with domains that fall under legislation and regulatory controls~\citep{feldman2015certifying,kamishima2012fairness}.
+Thereby, it is not always sufficient to establish the effectiveness of a bias mitigation method based on the performance on the test set without any guarantees.
 Fairness guarantees can help in this situation, by providing performance guarantees with regards to a specific fairness metric and bound the degree of bias~\citep{celis2019classification,joseph2016fairness}.
 In particular, \citet{dunkelau2019fairness} pointed out that most bias mitigation methods are evaluated on test sets and their applicability to real-world tasks depends on whether the test set reliably represents reality.
 If that is not the case, fairness guarantees could ensure that bias mitigation methods are able to perform well with respect to a given fairness metric and unknown data distributions.
 Therefore, eight publications considered fairness guarantees as a relevant avenue of future work.
-Similarly, allowing for interpretable and explainable methods can aid in this regard~\cite{woodworth2017learning,johndrow2019algorithm,quadrianto2018neural,kamishima2012fairness}.
+Similarly, allowing for interpretable and explainable methods can aid in this regard~\citep{woodworth2017learning,johndrow2019algorithm,quadrianto2018neural,kamishima2012fairness}.

-\subsection{Datasets}
+\subsubsection{Datasets}

 Another challenge that arises when applying bias mitigation methods is the availability and use of datasets.
-The most pressing concern is the reliability and access to protected attributes, which was mentioned in nine publications, as this information is often not available in practice~\cite{holstein2019improving}.
+The most pressing concern is the reliability and access to protected attributes, which was mentioned in nine publications, as this information is often not available in practice~\citep{holstein2019improving}.

-Moreover, it is not guaranteed that the annotation process of the training data is bias free~\cite{hardt2016equality}.
-If possible an unbiased data collection should be enforced~\cite{quadrianto2017recycling}.
-Other options are the debiasing of ground truth labels~\cite{yu2021fair,zhu2021learning} or use of expert opinions to annotate data~\cite{du2021fairness}.
-If feasible, more data can be collected~\cite{johndrow2019algorithm,chen2018my}, which is difficult from a research perspective, as commonly, existing and public datasets are used without the chance to manually collect new samples.
+Moreover, it is not guaranteed that the annotation process of the training data is bias free~\citep{hardt2016equality}.
+If possible an unbiased data collection should be enforced~\citep{quadrianto2017recycling}.
+Other options are the debiasing of ground truth labels~\citep{yu2021fair,zhu2021learning} or use of expert opinions to annotate data~\citep{du2021fairness}.
+If feasible, more data can be collected~\citep{johndrow2019algorithm,chen2018my}, which is difficult from a research perspective, as commonly, existing and public datasets are used without the chance to manually collect new samples.